 Dr. Chu received her B.A. and MSW at California State University, Los Angeles.
 To further pursue her study, she attended Pepperdine University, to obtain a second master's degree in Clinical Psychology.
 She earned her doctorate in clinical psychology from the Chicago School of Professional Psychology.

-Dr. Chu has been selected to participate as a trainer for the Mental Health Clergy Academy for the LACDMH Office of the Director /Community and Government Relations Division since 2015.
+In addition to providing therapy, Dr. Chu has been selected to participate as a trainer for the Mental Health Clergy Academy for the Los Angeles County-Department of Mental Health Office of the Director /Community and Government Relations Division since 2015.

 (Tavistock Training ‘The Tavistock Model of Work Discussion Groups & Psychoanalytic Psychotherapy”)